The broke musician is right up there alongside the starving artist stereotype because, unfortunately, it’s true for the most part.

 Don’t just rely on streaming platforms, even if you are getting millions of streams!
 Some of the world’s most prominent artists do, but it’s still not enough to secure that stable income.

 Look at the other ways you can earn money in the music industry, like selling merchandise, playing live, securing a sponsorship deal (especially clothing brands), or even product placement.

 Product placement is becoming increasingly more popular, especially on music videos.
-It was pretty commonplace in movies where brands paid to have actors casually use their products on set.
+It was pretty commonplace in movies where brands paid to have actors use their products on set.